Dessyreqt/alttprandomizer/readme.md

 - If you flute from the Master Sword grove or save & quit, it may be possible to have an invisible follower following you.
 This would prevent you from entering the Dark Palace as Kiki won't follow you if you already have a follower.
 In randomizer, this has been fixed.

 # Why is the game in Japanese?
+There isn't much text left in the game, but some of what you will find is in Japanese.

 This randomizer uses the 1.0 JP version of the base rom because it is what is primarily used in speedrunning ALttP.
 Here are some of the features of this version compared to the English version:
 - Faster text speed.
 This is very noticeable during the introduction.
 - After getting the Pegasus Boots, pressing `Y` + `A` will allow you to use an item and dash at the same time.
 For a clear example of this working, try hammer dashing at the bridge leading from Dark Palace to Swamp Palace.